mvbasov/OMN/app/src/main/assets/md/default/Welcome.md

 ### General information.

 This is simple, lightweight and open source application to create and organize everyday notes.
 Notes stored in [Markdown](Markdown.html) format and shown as html.
+New html page create if it does not exists or corresponding markdown page has later modification timestamp.

 To see action buttons press on the page title.